wadwandelaar/ha-touristtaxes/README.md

 ## ❗️Disclaimer

-If you choose to use this software — for example, to calculate taxes you do so **at your own risk**.
+If you choose to use this software — for example, to calculate touristtaxes you do so **at your own risk**.
 The maintainers are **not responsible** for any charges, purchases, or issues that may arise from using this project.

 Use responsibly.